Yeti47/cryospy/README.md

 # Fedora
 sudo dnf install opencv-devel pkgconf-pkg-config
 ```

+**For Ubuntu/Debian users encountering ArUco module issues:** Consider using the pre-built AppImage instead of building from source, as it includes all OpenCV contrib modules.

 ### Common Problems
 - **Camera in use**: Kill other processes using the camera with provided scripts